arlettecruz/conestoga/README.md

 # Conestoga
 ## Assignments for Intermediate Python class

-Conestoga College Projects

-This is my first sample project in github
+This is a sample repository in github to submit Assignment 2, including a working Python program with an gitignore file.